daattali/beautiful-jekyll/_posts/2020-07-10-NLP-in-the-real-world.md

 ---
 layout: post
-title: NLP in the Real World: A Reflection on a Two-Month Capstone
+title: "NLP in the Real World: A Reflection on a Two-Month Capstone"
 share-img: "https://miro.medium.com/max/1400/1*t_l9RMNgrG7wafwiUMOSTw.png"
 ---